Dolutegravir and lamivudine

 Dolutegravir and lamivudine is also used to replace other HIV medications in adults with suppressed viral loads.
 Your doctor will determine which medication is best for you.

 Dolutegravir and lamivudine may also be used for purposes not listed in this medication guide.

 Taking dolutegravir and lamivudine during the first trimester of pregnancy may cause birth defects.
 Use effective birth control to prevent pregnancy while you are using this medicine.

-If you've ever had hepatitis B, it may become active or get worse during or after treatment with dolutegravir and lamivudine.
+If you've ever had hepatitis B, it may become active and resistant to medication while you are taking dolutegravir and lamivudine.
+Hepatitis B may also get worse after you stop using this medicine.
 You may need frequent liver function tests for several months.

 Before taking this medicine

 You should not use dolutegravir and lamivudine if you are allergic to dolutegravir or lamivudine, or if you are also taking dofetilide (Tikosyn).